Top 5 Natural Treatments For Cold And Canker Sores

 4. Hydrogen Peroxide For Cold Sores

 Hydrogen peroxide may be a weak acid, but it’s stronger than your cold sore!
 It’s a known antiseptic, which not only smothers your cold sore to stunt its growth, but also prevents the infection from spreading to other parts of your body.
-Pour a little 3% hydrogen peroxide onto a cotton swab and leave it on your sore until the stinging goes down.
+Fore natural treatments just pour a little 3% hydrogen peroxide onto a cotton swab and leave it on your sore until the stinging goes down.
 Repeat this as many times as you need until your sore has moved on.

 5. Aloe Vera For Cold Sores